 Damages to furniture, clothing, appliances, and most of the other contents of your residence will be included in an insured disaster.
 There could be a limit on the value your insurer will recompense you.
 According to the Insurance Information, most insurance companies will give coverage for 50–70% of the cost of insurance that you have on the structure of your home.
 So if you insure your home for £350,000, there would be up to about £262,500 worth of coverage for your possessions.
 If you own a lot of high-priced properties, you might want to purchase separate insurance for contents.

 Some insurers offer a hotel or rental property while your house is being rebuilt or repaired.
-This part of the coverage, what is known as additional living expenses.
+This part of the coverage is known as additional living expenses.
 The coverage would compensate you for the hotel room, rent, meals, and other costs you incur while waiting for your house to become liveable again.
 But, before you book a suite at the Ritz and purchase caviar from room service, remember that policies impose stringent daily and total limits.
 You can increase those daily limits if you are prepared to pay more in coverage.

 Different Types of Coverage